TravelMapping/HighwayData/hwy_data/BRA-SP/brasp/README.md

 * SP-268 is signed [east of Capela do Alto](https://www.google.com/maps/@-23.4633552,-47.7270265,3a,15y,67.92h,85.07t/data=!3m6!1e1!3m4!1sz86xRb_J0uWvltRs3GM5DQ!2e0!7i13312!8i6656), [at Tupy](https://www.google.com/maps/@-23.5437859,-48.2309901,3a,15.2y,41.85h,84.33t/data=!3m6!1e1!3m4!1sNbEgiOsFLKRKrqjsFniCKw!2e0!7i16384!8i8192?entry=ttu), [at Angatuba](https://www.google.com/maps/@-23.4955655,-48.4163289,3a,15.6y,186.75h,82.51t/data=!3m6!1e1!3m4!1sz0ZXNsZ6vfYnourOU9sziw!2e0!7i16384!8i8192?entry=ttu), and [west of Paranapanema](https://www.google.com/maps/@-23.4189686,-48.8804453,3a,15y,68.65h,90.8t/data=!3m6!1e1!3m4!1s6Ug2dUykR7jkhqqviZhgwA!2e0!7i16384!8i8192?entry=ttu) (but is it actually driveable there? there seems to be [another](https://www.google.com/maps/@-23.3727376,-48.7340733,3a,15y,246.02h,86.36t/data=!3m6!1e1!3m4!1sDLciJNC7GSuv-kHhO8FzMQ!2e0!7i16384!8i8192?entry=ttu) closer to Paranapanema).
 The route thru Angatuba is guesswork based on limited signage for destinations and one-way streets (are there any signs west of Angatuba?).
 The end west of Angatuba is rough.
 The end in Paranapanema is guessed.
 * SP-300 is closed to all traffic west of BR-262.
 * SP-316's north end may be slightly off.
+* SP-613's east end is east of downtown Teodoro Sampaio, where it becomes SPA-000/563.
+However, SPA-000/563 is not signed and neither is SP-613 thru Teodoro Sampaio.

 Acessos and Interligações:
 * SPA-086/021 [is signed](https://www.google.com/maps/@-23.7180762,-46.4694927,3a,15y,82.82h,85.18t/data=!3m6!1e1!3m4!1s-zf9qD976hEcRSMQFwg82w!2e0!7i16384!8i8192) (with a missing 0).